freneticfeline/mod_quiver/README.md

 length of time that the bow is held before release.
 Hold for 30 seconds for a massively devastating explosion.

-### Poison Arrow
-This arrow is constructed with a shapeless recipe from 3 normal Arrows and a Potion of Poison, and results in 3 Poison Arrows.
-The Poison Arrow will have the same effect on an entity as the Potion of Poison.
-If the Poison Arrow does not hit an entity, it is recoverable.

 ### Water Arrow
 This arrow is constructed with a shapeless recipe from 3 normal Arrows and a Bucket of Water, and results in 3 Water Arrows.
 When fired, it will create a block of Water at the point of impact, as